Period: March–April 2022

 Why oil infrastructure has high ROI:

-This means oil infrastructure is simultaneously a fiscal bloodstream and a logistical dependency.
-Each port or refinery functions both as an export channel and as fuel for the war itself.
+This means oil infrastructure is both a fiscal lifeline and logistical dependency simultaneously.
+Every port or refinery operates both as an export channel and as fuel for the war itself.

-KSE Institute, in its "Drone Strike Impact Assessment" (April 2026), estimated:
+KSE Institute in the "Drone Strike Impact Assessment" report (April 2026) estimated:

-This is not Madyar's estimate — it is independent third-party quantification based on tanker movement and export-flow analysis.
+This is not Madyar's assessment—this is independent third-party quantification based on tanker movements and export flows.

-Madyar publicly assessed that the export oil flow within potential strike range is on a strategic scale — around 100 million tonnes of oil per year.
-Depending on the world price:
+Madyar publicly assessed that within the potential strike zone is a strategic-scale oil export flow—approximately 100 million tons of oil per year.
+Depending on world prices:

 ---

-The Guardian (May 2026): in April 2026, Russia recorded its first net territorial loss since August 2024 — approximately 45 square miles.
-Over the previous 12 months it had still been gaining territory overall, but the tempo is being exhausted.
+The Guardian (May 2026): in April 2026, Russia had its first net territorial loss since August 2024—approximately 45 square miles.
+Over the previous 12 months, it had still been capturing territory overall, but the pace is exhausting itself.

 This does not mean Madyar's drones alone stopped the front.
-But the drone system is one of the main factors slowing Russian advances, complicating logistics, and driving attrition in personnel and equipment.
+But the drone system is one of the main factors in reducing the pace of Russian offensive, complicating logistics, and attrition in personnel and equipment.

-The Guardian: for the first time in nearly 20 years, the Victory Day parade had no tanks and no missiles; the cited reason was fear of a Ukrainian strike.
+The Guardian: for the first time in nearly 20 years, the Victory Parade featured no tanks or missiles; fear of Ukrainian strike was cited as the reason.

 The signal has several layers:

-Per Ukrayinska Pravda, citing USF, between December 2025 and April 2026 Russia recruited/mobilised 148,400 people, while confirmed casualties from drone strikes amounted to 156,735 (the first negative balance).
-Per Janis Kluge (Meduza), Russia recruits about 30,000 contract soldiers per month.
+According to UP assessment citing USF, between December 2025 and April 2026, Russia recruited/mobilized 148,400 people, while confirmed losses from drone strikes were 156,735 (negative balance for the first time).
+According to Janis Kluge's assessment (Meduza), Russia recruits approximately 30,000 contractors per month.

-Carnegie Endowment notes: what matters is not "gross" losses, but irrecoverable losses that actually remove people from the combat cycle.
-IISS (via The Guardian, Feb 2026): Russia, despite pressure, can likely sustain the invasion through 2026, though recruit quality is declining.
+Carnegie Endowment notes: the key is not "gross" losses but irrecoverable losses that actually remove people from the combat cycle.
+IISS (via Guardian, February 2026): Russia, despite pressure, is likely capable of sustaining the invasion through 2026, though recruit quality is declining.

-An honest formulation: Madyar's drone war creates powerful attrition pressure, but a swift Russian military collapse is not the right forecast.
-More accurately: Russia can still wage war, but each month it becomes more expensive, bloodier and less effective.
+Honest formula: Madyar's drone war creates powerful attrition pressure, but one should not predict rapid Russian military collapse.
+More precisely: Russia can still wage war, but each month it becomes more expensive, bloodier, and less effective.